giftyhq/plugin-woocommerce/readme.txt

 We're more than happy to help you out!
 You can contact us through our [contact page](https://business.gifty.nl/contact).

 == Changelog ==

+= 1.1.0 =
+* Apply code formatting on applied gift cards
+* Fixed an issue on updating multiple orders at once
+* A gift card without value will now return a not found notification

 = 1.0.6 =
 * Updated the main Gifty library